-Imperial County is the site of seven areas designated as Foreign Trade Zone #257.
-A foreign trade zone provides incentives for domestic manufacturers that utilize imported raw materials and are located inside the designated areas of the foreign trade zone.
+Imperial County is the site of seven areas designated as Foreign Trade Zone (FTZ) 257.
+An FTZ provides incentives for domestic manufacturers that utilize imported raw materials and are located inside the designated areas of the foreign trade zone.
 These areas are considered outside the United States by U.S. Customs.
-Imported materials or merchandise imported into the zone are excluded from customs duty and excise taxes until they leave the foreign trade zone.
+Materials or merchandise imported into the zone are excluded from customs duty and excise taxes until they leave the FTZ.
 Materials and goods exported outside the U.S. are duty free.
 Additional benefits include:

-- reduced tariffs; - duty exemptions; - duty elimination on waste, scrap, and yield loss; - weekly entry fee savings; and duty deferral
+- reduced tariffs; - duty exemptions; - duty elimination on waste, scrap, and yield loss; and - weekly entry fee savings; and duty deferral.